herrfennessey/carmen-and-dave/exampleSite/content/english/service.md

     # service item loop
     - icon : ion-bowtie #ionicon pack v2 : https://ionicons.com/v2/
       name: Dress Code
       content: "Semi-Formal, but shorts and open-toed shoes are fine.
-It will be held on a grassy field and it's going to be hot 30°C (86°F)"
+It will be held outside on a grassy field and it's going to be hot 30°C (86°F)"

 ############################# call to action #################################
 cta: